JonathanLeisner/GreenMobility/README.md

-# GreenMobility
-Mobility in a green transition
+# Labor Mobility with environmental taxes (Leisner 2023)

-This codebase is very preliminary.
-Currently, the class for running the model is stored in GM.py.
+### This codebase features the programs used to solve, estimate and simulate from the model in Leisner (2023).